The Importance of Tire Recycling

 - Tires produce the same amount of energy as oil and 25% more energy than coal;

-- The ash residues from TDF may contain a lower heavy metals content than some coals;
+- The ash residues from TDF may contain less heavy metals content than some coals;

 - Results in lower NOx emissions when compared to many US coals, particularly the high-sulfur coals.

-EPA stresses that facilities utilizing TDF should have a tire storage and handling plan, necessary permits for applicable state and federal environmental programs; and be in compliance with all the requirements of that permit.
+EPA stresses that facilities utilizing TDF should have a plan for tire storage and handling, necessary permits for applicable state and federal environmental programs; and be in compliance with all the requirements of that permit.

 Civil Engineering Applications

-Civil engineering applications consumed 17 million old tires in 2015.
+Civil engineering applications consumed another 8% of U.S. scrap tire generation in 2017.
 Such applications can replace other materials such as polystyrene insulation blocks, drainage aggregate, or other types of fill.
 The EPA notes that significant material for civil engineering applications come from stockpiled tires, which are usually dirtier than other sources of scrap tires and can be used as embankment fill and in landfill projects.